15 Tips to Prevent Tools From Getting Stolen

 Tool thieves know they have a limited about of time to break in and scoop up your tools.
 Your job is to make them spend more time, make more noise and break a sweat if they want to get their mitts on your tools.

 If you store your tools in your work truck, have the truck outfitter install a locking cabinet with heavy-duty hinges and locks to store your power tools (while you’re at it, invest in the right truck tool box, too).
 If you store them in your shop or garage, buy a secure storage cabinet and several carrying bins.
 Load your tools into the bins so you can move them easily into and out of your work truck.

 Lock them up with security chain

 A bolt cutter can easily defeat cheap padlocks and aircraft cable locks.
 But hardened-steel security chain and high-quality padlocks provide much better protection.
 Thieves can cut through them with a grinder, but cutting hardened-steel chain takes a long time and burns up several grinding wheels.
 Thieves don’t have that much time or battery power.
 Use hardened-steel security chain and padlocks to protect your ladders and all heavy-duty electric and gasoline-powered equipment.
 If you drive a truck consider using a truck tool box mounting kit to attach them directly to the vehicle itself.

 Invest in lockable power tools with apps

 The newest professional power tools can be disabled though a smartphone app.
 Once locked, the tool is worthless.
-But it’s not enough to buy those tools, you must advertise that fact by posting warnings on your work truck and trailer that all your tools are disabled.
+But it’s not enough to buy those tools, you must advertise that fact by posting warnings on your work truck and trailer that you’ve disabled all your tools.
 Find trackable and locking features on Milwaukee, DeWalt and other professional tool brands.

 Add interior deadbolts to your work truck